sparkfun/ColorLCDShield/README.md

 A really great resource for working with both the Epson and Philips controllers is Jim Lynch's [Display Driver tutorial](http://www.sparkfun.com/tutorial/Nokia%206100%20LCD%20Display%20Driver.pdf).
 Much of this example code stems from that document.

+For a more in-depth look at this library, check out my [Color LCD Shield Quickstart Guide](http://www.sparkfun.com/tutorials/286) on SparkFun.

 ## License
 Creative Commons Share-alike 3.0 ([CC-BY SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/)).
 Use this code however you'd like, just keep this license and attribute.
 Let us know if you make hugely, awesome, great changes.